 A relationship is complicated when expectations between partners are unclear or undefined, and it can be emotionally, mentally and physically draining.
-In other not to fall into the complicated relationship category, it is important from the onset to try as much as possible to define what you want with whom you date.
+To avoid falling into the “complicated” relationship category, it is essential from the onset to try as much as possible to define what you want with whom you dateas much as possible.

-It is also a term used when you don’t want to tell what your relationship status is, afraid of committing, in denial phase of separation, seeing multiple persons and are not ready to be exclusive, or you just met someone who you think is great but you in and out with your current partner.
+It is also a term used when you don’t want to tell what your relationship status is, are afraid of committing, are in the denial phase of separation, are seeing multiple persons and are not ready to be exclusive, or you just met someone who you think is great but you are in and out with your current partner.

-Also, what seems to be a perfect relationship can turn out to be one-sided; where one party holds on simply because they are in denial and the other party wants to be with someone else, wants to move on or needs some alone time to figure things out.
-However, there’s nothing complicated about someone who is not invested in or interested in committing to a relationship with you.
+Also, what seems to be a perfect relationship can turn out to be one-sided; one party holds on simply because they are in denial, and the other party wants to be with someone else, wants to move on or needs some alone time to figure things out.
+However, there’s nothing complicated about someone not invested in or interested in committing to a relationship with you.

 Despite the many complications that may be too long for either of you to list, remember, it takes two to tango.